ropensci/yfR/README.md

 #> !    - not cached
 #> ✓    - cache saved successfully
 #> ✓    - got 3082 valid rows (2010-01-04 --> 2022-03-30)
-#> ✓    - got 100% of valid prices -- Youre doing good!
+#> ✓    - got 100% of valid prices -- Time for some tea?
 #> ℹ Binding price data